Boxadactle/coordinates-display/README.md

 I also recommend you install [Mod Menu](https://www.curseforge.com/minecraft/mc-mods/modmenu/) for configuration purposes.
 It is required to open the Configuration GUI.

-*If you find any bugs or have a suggestion, please create an [issue](https://github.com/Boxadactle/coordinates-display/issues). on the GitHub repository.
-Also, Feel free to make a [pull request](https://github.com/Boxadactle/coordinates-display/pulls).
-I will probably merge it since my code is garbage.*

 ## Forge

 This mod requires [Cloth Config](https://www.curseforge.com/minecraft/mc-mods/cloth-config) for configuration.